Custom CLI Script

 A custom CLI script is a function to execute through Medusa's CLI tool.
 This is useful when creating custom Medusa tooling to run as a CLI tool.

-Learn more about custom CLI scripts in .
+Learn more about custom CLI scripts in this documentation.

 How to Create a Custom CLI Script?